 Holders of the IB Diploma are favoured by many universities world-wide or in Britain, including applicants for subjects such as Medicine, Law or Engineering.
 Universities welcome the additional breadth as well as depth of study provided by the IB programme.
 British universities typically look for a points score of 28-37, whereas Oxford or Cambridge may generally require 38-41.

-The International Baccalaureate Diploma requires grade 5 in both English and Maths GCSE plus four other subjects at grades A* - B, including Core and Additional Science (or individual sciences).
+The International Baccalaureate Diploma requires at least six GCSEs at grades 9-6 (or A* to B) including English, Maths and Science.
 In addition, certain subjects at Higher Level have particular subject requirements.
 For these, see the specific subject sections in the booklet.

 Varndean College also welcomes an increasingly large number of students from all over the world.
 International students should provide evidence of qualifications gained over the last two years and will then be interviewed by the College.
 They should have an IELTS score of 6.5 in all components if English is not their first language.